-Easter Egg Slime
+Easter Egg Slime Recipe

-What is a polymer?
+What is Slime?

 Slime is a polymer.
 Other examples of polymers are Jell-O, gum and rubber bands.
 White glue is also an example of a polymer.
 A polymer is made of long chains of polyvinyl acetate molecules.
 These chains slide easily making the substance like glue easily pourable.

 When you add the contact lens solution to the glue, it counteracts the glue and forms a viscous substance of slime which can be shaped and pulled.
 This slime forms due to the glue molecules cross-linking with the borate ions.
 This is a bond that causes the large molecules to no longer slide freely past one another (like the substance was when it was a glue).
 Therefore resulting in the slime substance!

 1. 1 Bottle of Elmer’s Glitter Glue (6 oz) – we used the Elmer’s glitter glue.

 We recommend Elmers as it has been tested and is quality glue.
 Do not substitute any ingredients as your slime may not work.

 3. 1½ tbsp of Contact Lens Solution – Renu Fresh contains Boric Acid and Sodium Borate.
 Do not substitute for other brands.
 Check the label before buying to make sure it has the right ingredients.